xmtp/xmtp-react-native/README.md

 > There is a chance this stream can miss messages if multiple new conversations are received in the time it takes to update the stream to include a new conversation.

 > **Warning**
 > This stream will continue infinitely.
-To end the stream you can call `cancelStreamAllMessages()`.
+To end the stream you can call `conversations.cancelStreamAllMessages()`.

 ```tsx
 for await (const message of await xmtp.conversations.streamAllMessages()) {